Meet the taxi driver putting girls’ safety before money

 Nairobi, Kenya is not designed with girls’ safety in mind.
 Walking home from school or work through unlit streets, girls and young women face regular harassment, abuse and intimidation.
 If they opt to use public transportation, they face the same risks.

-And like the rest of the world, inequality in the city is worsening because of COVID-19.
+And like the rest of the world, inequality in the city worsened because of COVID-19.

-“The suffering is real, and this has played a major role in escalating the cases of gender-based violence and crime,” says boda boda rider, Cosmas.
+“The suffering is real, and this has played a major role in escalating the cases of gender-based violence and crime,” Cosmas, a boda boda driver, says.

 Cosmas Boda Boda Driver